pentandra/proposals/scholarlycommons.org/index.md

 standards, principles, practices, tools, projects, organizations, funders, individuals, interfaces, and expectations across the globe in a unified way.

-The work is composed of three interrelated subprojects:
+The work is composed of three interrelated projects:

 [Open-research curation system][]
 : Question-driven approach that exposes and preserves the researcher's process